sfvnielsen/marble-end-to-end/README.md

 Currently, the repo uses automatic differentiation via. `pytorch` for ease of experimentation and prototyping.

-I you find the repository useful and you use it for academic purposes, please consider throwing a reference to our paper:
+If you find the repository useful and you use it for academic purposes, please consider throwing a reference to our paper:

 Nielsen, S. F., Da Ros, F., Schmidt, M. N., & Zibar, D. (2024). *End-to-End Learning of Transmitter and Receiver Filters in Bandwidth Limited Fiber Optic Communication Systems*. arXiv preprint arXiv:2409.11980.
 Under review.